Mid-Century Modern (TV series): Viewership

 The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that Mid-Century Modern was the tenth most-streamed series from March 27 to April 1.
-Mid-Century Modern ranked No. 11 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on April 2.
-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Mid-Century Modern achieved demand levels 11.7 times the average show in the United Kingdom over the 30 days leading up to April 2025.
+The series ranked No. 13 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on March 28.
+It later moved to No. 5 on March 30 and remained within the top fifteen through April 2.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Mid-Century Modern achieved demand levels 11.7 times the average show in the United Kingdom over the 30 days leading up to April 2025.
 This places the series among the top 2.7% of all shows by demand and earned it a rank of #131 overall.
 Despite experiencing a 74.9% decrease in demand during April, the show maintained a strong position within its genre, ranking in the 98.5th percentile for comedy.